 - Bigger Problems at Home – The relationship with those around a drug addict can deteriorate over time.
 It can cause stress and pain as you see a loved one begin to fall into addiction.
 What starts as neglecting responsibilities can evolve into aggressive/dangerous behavior.

 Some of these telling signs can appear over time and can be hard to spot at times.
-It is not an easy feat but it is crucial to getting proper help for a loved one.
+It is not an easy feat but it is crucial to get proper help for a loved one.
 In many cases, a functional drug addict will be convinced that everything is under control and nothing is wrong.

 This may be connected to the idea that people who abuse drugs are apparent and obvious.
 Addiction can affect anyone, doesn’t matter if they are a doctor, businessman, teacher, parent, or politician.
 Make sure to look out for these signs so you can help a loved one get proper help today.